yetidevworks/yetibrowser-mcp/README.md

 ### Other MCP-aware clients

-- Any MCP client can connect by spawning the CLI (`npx yetibrowser-mcp`) and or optionally provide a specific port, e.g. `npx yetibrowser-mcp --ws-port 9010`.
+- Any MCP client can connect by spawning the CLI (`npx yetibrowser-mcp`) or optionally provide a specific port, e.g. `npx yetibrowser-mcp --ws-port 9010`.
 - The server exposes the standard MCP transport over stdio, so use whatever configuration mechanism your client supports to run the command above when a tab is connected.

 ### MCP Inspector